Building a brand for your mobile app

-It can be an image, an artistic lettering of your brand’s name or acronym, or a combination of both.
+It can be an image, artistic lettering of your brand’s name or acronym or a combination of both.

-The particularity of mobile app logos is their use as app icons as well, which are typically featured on small spaces.
+The particularity of mobile app logos is their use as app icons as well, which are typically featured in small spaces.

 Designing a mobile app logo should therefore take into account app icon space constraints, and aim for a simple logo that would be clearly displayed even on small spaces.

-A slogan is a necessary element of any marketing campaign, conveying exactly what the product offers for its users.
+A slogan is a necessary element of any marketing campaign, conveying exactly what the product offers to its users.

 You might not use this slogan in the app itself, but it will definitely have a key place in your mobile app branding efforts elsewhere on the Web.